keithnoguchi/do-in-action/README.md

 ## Import

-Terraform has a feature to import the existing infrastructure, called import, through `terraform import` command.
-In this section, I'll demonstrate how to use `import` to importing the existing droplets and apply firewalls automatically.
+Terraform has a feature called import, which imports the existing infrastructure, e.g. droplets, by `terraform import` command.
+In this section, I'll demonstrate how to use `import` sub command to import the existing droplets and apply firewalls rules against it through the terraform.

 Please note that the imported droplets and the one described in `main.tf` should share the same attributes, e.g. droplet images, or terraform will destroy the one you import and re-create new one, as it treats that as a conflict of the resources.

 ### Client